Charley Boorman: Early life and background

 Born in Wimbledon, London, Boorman spent much of his formative years in County Wicklow, Ireland.
 Boorman is the son of German costume designer Christel Kruse and film director Sir John Boorman.
 Lee Marvin, a lifelong friend of his father, was Charley's godfather.

-Boorman attended three schools in Ireland: St Gerard's School (Bray, County Wicklow) and St Oliver Plunkett Primary School (Monkstown, County Dublin), both Roman Catholic schools, the latter a school dedicated to teaching children with dyslexia.
-He also attended the German-language medium school, St Kilians Deutsche Schule (Dublin).
-In England, he went on to attend Sibford School, a Quaker school near Banbury, Oxfordshire (from 1980 to 1983).

-Marriage

-He and his wife Olivia have two daughters and live in London.

 Acting career

 At an early age, Boorman started appearing in films directed by his father.
 His first role was in Deliverance (1972).

-Boorman played a young Mordred in Excalibur (1981) (joined by his older sister Katrine Boorman who played Ygraine, Mordred's grandmother), then in 1985 played a leading role in The Emerald Forest.
-In 1987 he had a non-speaking role in Hope and Glory as a young German Luftwaffe pilot parachuting into wartime London, having been shot down; his sister Katrine also appeared in that film.
+In 1981 Boorman played a young Mordred in Excalibur, and was joined by his older sister Katrine Boorman who played Ygraine, Mordred's grandmother.
+In 1985 he played a leading role in The Emerald Forest.
+In 1987 he had a non-speaking role in Hope and Glory as a young German Luftwaffe pilot parachuting into wartime London, having been shot down; his sister Katrine also appeared in the film.

 His further acting appearances include The Serpent's Kiss (1997), on which he met Ewan McGregor, and The Bunker (2001).